Dogs (manga): Reception

 Carlo Santos of Anime News Network stated that Shirow Miwa raised "gunplay to the level of art" and that the loosely connected characters "provide the backdrop for mouth-watering eye candy".
-He also states that the "bent-perspective and striking layouts" will dazzle the reader "with split-second bullet-time acrobats".
+He also stated that the "bent-perspective and striking layouts" will dazzle the reader "with split-second bullet-time acrobats".
 The most striking aspect is how the sparse backgrounds and lack of special effects make each scene more effective because the critical moments have a "frozen in time" quality more effective than a comic book's attempt to capture motion in a still frame.
 Santos also credits Miwa's ability to "craft a manga storyline about an old man who's the very opposite of a spunky teenage protagonist".
-However, Santos believes it is another "pompous, preening '_ with guns' series" and that it is hard to find any substance of artistry when the Miwa is "cycling through all the usual tough-guy tropes".
+However, Santos commented that it is another "pompous, preening '_ with guns' series" and that it is hard to find any substance of artistry when the Miwa is "cycling through all the usual tough-guy tropes".
 The characters fall into clichés and the entire series is "cliché city".
-He believes that the stories are too loosely connected.
+He stated that the stories are too loosely connected.
 Even though the characters encounter each other eventually, it is "not the same thing as actually kicking off a storyline together".

 Leroy Douresseaux of Comic Book Bin stated the volume is "a stylishly violent crime thriller in the vein of Asian film-influenced movies like Pulp Fiction and The Matrix" and that Miwa's art reflects the elegance such a manga needs.
 He thought that the characters dress well and that most of characters "sport top-of-the-line hair styles".
 The series is not empty either.
 Douresseaux called the series "visually sharp" and said that it bears some weight behind each swing.
-He believes that Garth Ennis fans and fans of violent anime will like the series.
+He commented that Garth Ennis fans and fans of violent anime will like the series.